knice/inquiry.ucsc.edu/source/_articles/2020-21/natures-master-manupulator.md

 in biology, addictive symbiosis may be the rule rather than the exception."
 <figure class="" style="width:600px;">
-  {% asset 2020/drug-screaning-setup.jpg @magick:resize=600 alt:'Walbachia in nematode oocyte' %}<figcaption>Automated screening of anti-*Wolbachia* drugs at UC Santa Cruz was
+  {% asset 2020/drug-screaning-setup.jpg @magick:resize=600 alt:'Walbachia in nematode oocyte' %}<figcaption>Automated screening of anti-<em>Wolbachia</em> drugs at UC Santa Cruz was
 performed using the high-throughput facility shown here, implemented with the help of professor of chemistry Scott Lokey.
 Credit: Roger Linington, with permission.</figcaption>